-Tyra Banks Shocks Fans By Saying She Gained 25 Pounds Since Posing For 2019 Sports Illustrated Swimsuit Cover
+Tyra Banks Shocks Fans By Saying She Gained 25 Pounds Since 2019 ‘Sports Illustrated Swimsuit’ Cover

 “If models in America’s Next Top Model would eat like this she would scream at them,” another noted.

 But others praised Tyra for not getting hung up on the scale.
-Some said the extra weight looks good on the model, and others feel like she’s getting revenge for all the starvation she likely underwent during her modeling days.
+Some said the extra weight looked good on the model, while others felt she was getting revenge for all the starvation she likely underwent during her modeling days.

 “Love Tyra always,” a fan wrote.
 “I think it is so important that she’s talking about our relationship with food and body positivity.
 A supermodel who gloats she’s gained 25 lbs– that’s so incredible!”

-On Instagram, Tyra also teased that since starting quarantine amid the COVID-19 health pandemic, the list of what she’s eating may have gotten “a little longer.”
+On Instagram, Tyra also teased that the list of what she’s eating may have gotten “a little longer” since starting quarantine amid the COVID-19 health pandemic.